czheo/syntax_sugar_python/README.md

 pipe([1,2,3,4,5]) | [print] * 3  # print will run in a ThreadPool of size 3
 ```

-Here is an example of requesting a list of urls in parrallel
+Here is an example of requesting a list of urls in parallel

 ``` python
 import requests